tonyYSaliba/Software-Fault-Injector/README.md

 ## Running the Debugger

+### Injection with function name or line

 ### Debugging with function name
-1- Enter the name of the program that you want to debug: you enter `unwinding`
+Enter the name of the program that you want to debug, you enter `unwinding`,

-2- Then enter how you want to inject: Enter 1 or 2
+Then enter how you want to inject:

-1 for injecting through L1 and L2 lines
+	+ 1 for injecting through L1 and L2 lines

-2 for entering the name of function
+	+ 2 for entering the name of function

-3- if you choose 2:
-Enter the name of function `tester`
+you should type the name of function `tester`

-1- Then Enter the injection type, you have 3 options: **opcode, date, register**
+Then Enter the injection type, you have 3 options: **opcode, date, register**

-2- Enter the number of error injections to be performed
+Enter the number of error injections to be performed

 ### Debugging by entering the lines
-1- Enter the name of the program that you want to debug: you enter `stack_unwinding`
+Enter the name of the program that you want to debug, you enter `stack_unwinding`,

-2- Enter Line1 and Line2
+Then Enter Line1 and Line2,

-3- Enter the injection type and number of injections
+you should enter the injection type and number of injections

 ### Output

 You will get the responces of all the tests, this is the output:

-`**tid**` Thread Id (the number of threads that were executing)
+`tid`  Thread Id, the number of threads that were executing

-`**halt**` 0 or 1 if there was any halt, if we choose opcode as the injection type then program will enter to the hung mode
+`halt` 0 or 1 if there was any halt, if we choose opcode as the injection type then program will enter to the hung mode

-`**sdc**` 0 or 1 if there was silent data corruption
+`sdc`  0 or 1 if there was silent data corruption

-`**code, error, singno**` if the program was crashed or not
+`code, error, singno` if the program was crashed or not

-`**code:0, error:0, singno:0, no: Unknown signal**` program executed successfuly
+`code:0, error:0, singno:0, no: Unknown signal` program executed successfuly

-`**code:1, error:1, singno: with different numbers, no: fault explanation**` program executed successfuly
+`code:1, error:1, singno: with different numbers, no: fault explanation` program executed successfuly

 ## References